We arrive in Carnarvon and go to the tourist information centre. Shut;

 Northampton to admire some of the old buildings.
 We book in at Belair

-Office and look for a physio for my back.
+Tourist Office and look for a physio for my back.
 It is still sore.
 The

 first one we find has a cancellation and can see me in 1/2 an hour.
-I wait and Julie
+I

 We go up to the HMAS Sydney Memorial.
 This is awesome and a fitting

-You would think that we would be sick of Museums by now and we are but this
+Museum.
+You would think that we would be sick of Museums by now and we

-the coast in the 1600's.
+wrecked off the coast in the 1600's.
 They have a video that recreates

 the whole scenario, sex, violence, murder and religion.
 Who could ask

 for more?
 They also had other exhibitions there.
 The cost?
-Entry by donation.
+Entry by

-guided tours take place but as usual not when we are here.
+and guided tours take place but as usual not when we are here.
 The

 I go to the physio while Julie does a tour of the port.
 They have spent

 that the larger grain ships can fill right up instead of doing a 5 day

 Enough of theorising and back to the journey.
 We head south.